Pallavi2911/forms_template_driven/README.md

 # FirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+Bootstrap version used is 3.
+To use same version use the command `npm i bootstrap@3` to reset the version to 3.

 ## Development server